siakaramalegos/markdown-viewer/readme.md

 # Markdown Viewer in vanilla JS

 This application was built with love to teach developers about web performance.
+This repo using Webpack for dependency management and bundling.
+To see a similar project but without a build tool, go to [markdown-viewer-no-build-tool](https://github.com/siakaramalegos/markdown-viewer-no-build-tool).

 The `master` branch is the unoptimized state and is deployed at https://turtle-markdown-viewer.netlify.com/.
 Branches were created for each optimization step:

 - `0-fonts`
 - `1-images` (all exercises)